pep-marshall/langschwert-regelwerk/English.md

     edge continuously threatening the valid target, precedes the initiation of the footwork action.

 4. An attack with a lunge (or other offensive footwork) is correctly carried out:
-    1. in a simple attack when the beginning of the straightening of the arms precedes the launching of the lunge or other offensive footwork, and the hit arrives at the latest when the front foot hits the ground
+    i.    in a simple attack when the beginning of the straightening of the arms precedes the launching of the lunge or other offensive footwork, and the hit arrives at the latest when the front foot hits the ground
-    2. in a compound attack when the beginning of the straightening of the arms, on the first feint, precedes the launching of the lunge or other offensive footwork, and the hit arrives at the latest when the front foot hits the ground.
+    ii.   in a compound attack when the beginning of the straightening of the arms, on the first feint, precedes the launching of the lunge or other offensive footwork, and the hit arrives at the latest when the front foot hits the ground.

 5. Attacks with a step-lunge or other compound footwork are not defined in this rulebook.
     Priority is assigned based on the start of the (attack with) lunge other simple offensive